dimaopen/tinyrenderer-java/README.md

 ```
 java -jar tinyrenderer-1.0.0-SNAPSHOT.jar path/to/your/model.obj
 ```
-As a single argument tt takes a path to [Wavefront .obj file][3].
+As a single argument it takes a path to [Wavefront .obj file][3].
 The model texture should be at the same directory named your_model_name_diffuse.tga.
 You can download some models from [https://github.com/ssloy/tinyrenderer/tree/master/obj][4]